Long positions on GBP/USD:

 Signals of indicators:

-Trading is carried out above 30- and 50-day moving averages.
-This indicates that GBP may rise.
+Trading is carried out slightly above 30- and 50-day moving averages, which points to uncertainty in the market.

 Note: The author considers the period and prices of moving averages on the one-hour chart which differ from the general definition of the classic daily moving averages on the daily chart.

-If the pair declines, the lower band of the indicator near 1.2040 will act as support.
+If the pair increases, the upper band of the indicator at 1.2100 will offer resistance.

 Description of indicators